gume1311/Introtoalgoritm/README.md

 Feasibility − Should be feasible with the available resources.

-Independent − An algorithm should have step-by-step directions, which should be independent of any programming code.
+Independent − An algorithm should have step-by-step directions, which should be independent of any programming code

     a piece of code
 ```javascript